 Concerning the dimension open data quality, the three national portals show a systematic approach towards ensuring discoverability, accuracy, currency, and completeness of open data stemming from local, regional and national sources.
 This is ensured by a mix of automated mechanisms (e.g. validators, check-lists) as well as documentation (such as guidelines) linked via the portal – that support the data holders throughout their data publication process.

 Open Data Maturity

-With its analysis and easy-to-use action framework, the report will provide a set of recommendations for national decision makers to guide their next open data steps.
-The report’s findings are summarised in an easy-to-use framework to enable open data success: DEFINE – MONITOR – BENCHMARK.
+With its analysis and easy-to-use action framework, the report provides a set of recommendations for national decision makers to guide their next open data steps.
+The report’s findings were summarised in an easy-to-use framework to enable open data success: DEFINE – MONITOR – BENCHMARK.

 Interested in finding out more about the 2018 pan-European Open Data maturity assessment and the yearly progress across Europe?
-Visit the European Data Portal’s Open Data Maturity Dashboard and check out your country’s results!
+Read the EDP’s new analytical report on Open Data best practices in Europe’s Top Three Performers and visit the European Data Portal’s Open Data Maturity Dashboard and check out your country’s results!
 Also, don’t forget to follow us on Twitter, Facebook and LinkedIn to stay up to date with the latest open data topics!